Flexible spending accounts

 You may offer a dependent care FSA to any employee.

-Employers pay less than $4 per employee per month for each employee who establishes a healthcare and/or dependent care FSA.
-Only one fee is charged per employee, whether the employee has one type of FSA or both.
-Further bills each employer directly for this monthly fee.
+Employers pay under $4 per participant per month for each participant who establishes a healthcare and/or dependent care FSA.
+Only one fee is charged per participant, whether the participant has one type of FSA or both.
+HealthEquity bills each employer directly for this monthly fee.
 There are no set-up or other annual fees for these accounts.

 FSAs are typically funded through employee contributions; however, employers may choose to contribute to them as well (limits apply).

-If you currently offer benefits through the Benefits Plan of the Presbyterian Church (U.S.A.), you may indicate that you are interested in offering this benefit when you update your Employer Agreement on Benefits Connect for the following year.
+If you currently offer benefits through the Benefits Plan of the Presbyterian Church (U.S.A.), you may indicate that you are interested in offering this benefit when you update your Employer Agreement for the following year.

-Further is a national leader in health savings and spending account administration.
-With more than $1.3 billion in assets under management, Further guides account holders across the United States in saving and spending wisely on their healthcare.
+HealthEquity is a national leader in health savings and spending account administration.
+With $10.2 billion in assets under management, HealthEquity guides more than 14 million members across the United States in saving and spending wisely on their healthcare.